Andrew Marshall (screenwriter): Career

 Having also contributed to Agatha Christie's Poirot on ITV, he next wrote drama with the telefantasy series Strange for Saturday nights on BBC One.
 However, due to scheduling issues, a one-year gap between the pilot episode and the series and the BBC's decision not to repeat the pilot before the series began, the series failed to find a large audience in its Saturday night slot and was not recommissioned for a second run.

 For many years Marshall avoided publicity of any kind, explaining that "it's very bad for you" and cited his major influences as "Alfred Hitchcock and Walt Disney... which explains a lot."
 In 2005, he had a small cameo appearance on-screen in an episode of David Renwick's comedy-drama Love Soup on BBC One, alongside Renwick himself, as members of a sitcom script-writing team.
 He also appeared as a member of the critics panel on several editions of BBC 7's "Serious About Comedy" in 2006–7.

-He later began a new collaboration with Rob Grant, producing directing and writing the Radio 4 Series The Quanderhorn Xperimentations, as well as the novel version published by Gollancz.
-He and Rob Grant launched a Radio 4 sketch Series "The Nether Regions" as writer/performers in October 2019.
+He later began a new collaboration with Rob Grant, co-creator of the TV show Red Dwarf, producing directing and writing the Radio 4 series The Quanderhorn Xperimentations, as well as the novel version published by Gollancz.
+He and Grant launched a Radio 4 sketch series "The Nether Regions" as writer/performers in October 2019.

+In February 2026, it was announced that a Red Dwarf prequel titled Red Dwarf: Titan would be released in July 2026 by Gollancz, written by Rob Grant and Marshall.